mesosphere/dcos-docs-site/pages/docs/1.10/overview/what-is-dcos/index.md

 ---
+layout: layout.pug
-post_title: What is DC/OS?
+title: What is DC/OS?
-menu_order: 1
+menuWeight: 1
 ---

 As a datacenter operating system, DC/OS is itself a distributed system, a cluster manager, a container platform, and an operating system.